Best Small Cap Stocks to Buy in 2022

 Top Small Cap Companies

 Triterras is a fintech company that aims to tap into the finance and tech worlds.
-Its market cap sits at around $400 million.
-It’s at a low point right now, and still bearish.
+Its market cap sits at around $200 million.
+It’s near a low point right now, and still bearish.
 But that could change soon, as it seems to be flattening.

 Triterras’ mission is to transform trade and trade finance.
 It’s in growing industries (technology and fintech) that are taking off.
 On top of that, Triterras’ leadership is rock solid.
 This helps make it one of the best small cap stocks to buy.